 I would have never known how to reach out to a few of my dream companies before your class.
 Now, I’ve successfully contacted some of my dream brands using what I've learned."

-You’re working on building your portfolio or you already have one, but you’re not sure how to organize it
+You’re working on building your portfolio, but you’re not sure how to organize it and need structure for the business side of surface design.

 One thing that did help?
 Though I’m an artist, the other part of me is a total numbers nerd, so I thrived on testing different approaches, documenting my results, and creating streamlined systems for myself.